-Marcel Schliebs graduated from the DPhil in Social Data Science in 2023 and from the MSc in Social Data Science in 2020.
+Marcel Schliebs is a student on the DPhil in Social Data Science, and was previously a student on the MSc in Social Data Science.

 Alternative News Networks – Understanding the spread and influence of disinformation, propaganda, and divisive political news content in the UK online information ecosystem

-Participants: Dr Jonathan Bright, Professor Philip Howard, Dr Scott Hale, Hannah Bailey, Mona Elswah, Megha Mishra, Dr Vidya Narayanan, Marcel Schliebs, Christian Schwieter, Katarina Rebello, Ali Arsalan Pasha Siddiqui, Karolina Werens
+Participants: Dr Jonathan Bright, Professor Philip Howard, Dr Scott Hale, Hannah Bailey, Mona Elswah, Megha Mishra, Dr Vidya Narayanan, Marcel Schliebs, Christian Schwieter, Katarina Rebello, Ali Arsalan Pasha Siddiqui, Karolina Werens, Alexandra Pavliuc, Anna George

 This project seeks to understand the health of the UK online information ecosystem, including tracking the spread of divisive and misleading content.